Percona-Lab/terraform-provider-percona/readme.md

 2. Configure AWS CLI - [tutorial](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 3. Switch to project directory
 4. Execute in console `make all` or go through **Makefile**(in the root of project) manually
-5. When cluster is set up, connect to one of instances
+5. When cluster is set up, connect to one of the PXC instances
-6. Login to mysql with command `sudo mysql -uroot -p` and enter password `pass`(soon make this dynamic)
+6. Login to mysql with command `sudo mysql -uroot -p` and enter password `password`
 7. Check cluster status `show status like 'wsrep%';`
+8. Connect to one of the Percona Server replica
+9. Check replication status using `SHOW SLAVE STATUS\G` on replica

 ## Configuration